How To Make A Public Records Request

 Anyone may make a public records request in the Village Office between the hours of 8:00am and 4:30pm (weekdays), excluding government holidays.

-The cost for 8.5 x 11 inch, one-sided copies is five cents per page with the first fifteen pages provided free.
+The cost for 8.5 x 11 inch up to and including 11 x 17 inch, one-sided, black and white or color copies is five cents per page with the first fifteen pages provided free.
 The Village may require you to pay the estimated copy costs before copies are made.
-All other copies (photos, disks, etc.) will be provided at actual cost.
-If records are mailed to you, we may charge postage, in advance, and the cost of mailing materials.
+All other copies (photos, disks, tapes, etc.) are $1.00 each.
+If records are mailed to you, the cost of postage must also be paid in advance.

 Records That Cannot Be Released